About Voices of the Ancestors – The Podcast

 Your hosts, Holly and Susan, take a gentle stroll with lovers of Georgian polyphonic songs (the one in the Caucasus mountains).
 Pausing with inspiring teachers to admire the view of the past and future of this deeply rooted aural tradition.
 In Georgia’s traditionally patriarchal society the podcast takes time to admire the perspective of folklore from a female viewpoint.

-The hosts are based in the UK whilst the list of guests spreads across the globe, wherever folks have been smitten by the harmonies of Georgia.
+The hosts are based in the UK and Georgia, whilst the list of guests spreads across the globe, wherever folks have been smitten by the harmonies of Georgia.

 პოდკასტ (ციფრული.აუდიო ფაილი ინტერნეტში) „წინაპართა ხმები”-ის ფარგლებში ჰოლი და სიუზანი ესაუბრებიან ქართული მრავალხმიანი სიმღერების ქალ შემსრულებლებს, როგორც საქართველოში, ისე მის ფარგლებს გარეთ. ისინი ერთად განიხილავენ სიმღერების მოგზაურობის ისტორიებსა და მასთან დაკავშირებულ ამბებს. პოდკასტის მასპინძლები დიდ ბრიტანეთში ცხოვრობენ, სტუმრები კი მსოფლიოს სხვადასხვა ქვეყნიდან არიან მოწვეული. ყოველი მხრიდან, სადაც ფოლკლორის მოყვარულებს ქართულ ჰარმონიებთან აქვთ შეხება

-About your hosts and Voices of the Ancestors pre-pandemic
+About Voices of the Ancestors – The Show

 About your Hosts